 Jane Wilson Jenny Wright

-All Associations will receive one free copy as will contributors, proof-readers, advisors, and significant allotment bodies
+All Associations contributors, proof-readers, advisers, and significant allotment bodies received a free copy

-ODFAA members were invited to a ception in the Lord Mayors Parlour on
+ODFAA members were invited to a reception in the Lord Mayors Parlour on

 September 23rd to celebrate their centenary.
 About 40 committee members attended from 17 sites.
 Many thanks to the Lord Mayor, Craig Simmons and his wife and to Councillor Louise Upton who is responsible for Healthy Oxford.
 Allotments sit within her portfolio.
 See More photos in events

 ODFAA's 100th and CMAA's 125 Birthday was celebrated on August 21st on Wendy's plot.
 70+ people, lots of sunshine , food and drink and a good time was had by all.
 50 copies of the book were distributed and sold.
-More photos can be found in Photos Events
+More in photos